Dragonframe for beginners

 - Export and save animated sequences

 What level is the course and do I need any particular skills?

 This is a beginner’s course.
 Experience of using a DSLR camera is helpful but not essential.

 How will I be taught, and will there be any work outside the class?

-Teaching is through demonstrations, hands-on exercises, and group and individual advice and guidance.
-Please note the City Lit uses Apple Mac computers in Digital arts, Graphics & Illustration and Photography.
+You will be taught through a range of techniques including demonstrations, hands-on exercises, and group and individual advice and guidance.
+Please note the City Lit uses Apple Mac computers in it's animation studios.

 Are there any other costs?
 Is there anything I need to bring?